Big1533/sdl_android_guides/docs/Uploading Files and Graphics/index.md

 ### Check if a File Has Already Been Uploaded

-`FileManager` provides 2 methods that allow you to check if a file has been uploaded.
+`FileManager` provides two methods that allow you to check if a file has been uploaded.

 #### Getting Remote Files